ClevelandClinicQHS/COMET/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of COMET is to simulate provide an open source framework to simulate the United States Lung Allocation System
+The goal of COMET[^1] is to simulate provide an open source framework to simulate the United States Lung Allocation System

 ## Installation